concur/developer.concur.com/src/api-guides/travel/duty-of-care.markdown

 #### Booking Owners Types

-"The BookingOwner" on the booking level identifies the system the booking originated from.
+The BookingOwner on the booking level identifies the system the booking originated from.

 BookingOwner Types|Description
 -----|-----